List of lakes of Wales: By area

 All of the above, with the exception of Bala Lake, are reservoirs held back by dams.
 Bala Lake was the largest natural lake in Wales though its level has been artificially controlled by sluices since about 1804.
 The largest natural lake in South Wales is Llangorse Lake (Llyn Syfaddan), which is also the second largest natural lake.

-By unitary authority
+By counties and county boroughs

-This list of Welsh lakes ordered by unitary authority includes lakes with a surface area of greater than 5 acre, but excludes those lakes and ponds created as part of an active industrial site (i.e., works ponds) and also excludes service reservoirs used to store drinking water as part of the water supply system.
+This list of Welsh lakes ordered by principal areas (counties and county boroughs) includes lakes with a surface area of greater than 5 acre, but excludes those lakes and ponds created as part of an active industrial site (i.e., works ponds) and also excludes service reservoirs used to store drinking water as part of the water supply system.
 Grid references identify the approximate centre of the lake or the dam in the case of artificial reservoirs.
-For some lakes the unitary authority boundary passes through a lake; in these cases the lake is represented in the list for each appropriate authority.
+For some lakes the principal area boundary passes through a lake; in these cases the lake is represented in the list for each appropriate authority.
 Known occurrences include Llyn Brenig, Pontsticill Reservoir, Llwyn-on Reservoir, Cantref Reservoir and Dol-y-gaer Reservoir.
 All occurrences are marked with an asterisk (*).